-The central location means your education reaches beyond the campus into surrounding neighbourhoods.
-Toronto's Discovery District, with some of the world's leading hospitals, and Canada's largest financial district are a short walk away.
+As an Arts & Science student, your education will reach beyond the St. George campus into surrounding neighbourhoods.
+Toronto’s Discovery District, with some of the world’s leading hospitals, and Canada’s largest financial district are a short walk away.

 Every Faculty of Arts & Science student belongs to one of seven colleges.
 All colleges offer residence accommodation.
 In most cases, if you choose to live on campus, you will live in one of your college's residence buildings.

 If you are planning to live on campus, you will be living in either apartment-style or dorm-style residences.

 Apartment-style residences are grouped into self-contained four- or five-bedroom suites (bedrooms are all single, private rooms with their own lock).
 Each suite has one to two washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven — you need to supply cookware, dishes and utensils), and a furnished living room.

 Dormitory-style residences offer students a single or double (shared) room in a large residence hall.
 Most dorm-style residences have common washroom facilities; these may be single-sex or co-ed.
 You will be required to choose a meal plan.
 Dorm-style accommodation is provided by five colleges and Chestnut Residence:

 - CampusOne (houses students from all seven colleges as well as other faculties)

 - Chestnut Residence (houses students from all seven colleges as well as other faculties)